MSchatzUW/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_datasets.rst.txt

         **sourceVar: string**
             The source variable short name.
 The target variables are matched (colocalized) with this variable.
 A full list of variable short names can be found in the :ref:`Catalog`.
         **targetTables: list of string**
             Table names of the target datasets to be matched with the source data.
-Notice source dataset can be matched with multiple target datasets.
+Note source dataset can be matched with multiple target datasets.
 A full list of table names can be found in the :ref:`Catalog`.
         **targetVars: list of string**
             Variable short names to be matched with the source variable.
 A full list of variable short names can be found in the :ref:`Catalog`.
         **dt1: string**
             Start date or datetime.
 This parameter sets the lower bound of the temporal cut.
-            Example values: '2016-05-25' or '2017-12-10 17:25:00'
+            Example values: '2016-05-25' or '2017-12-10 17:25:00'.
         **dt2: string**
             End date or datetime.
 This parameter sets the upper bound of the temporal cut.
+            Example values: '2016-05-25' or '2017-12-10 17:25:00'.
         **lat1: float**
             Start latitude [degree N].
 This parameter sets the lower bound of the meridional cut.
 Note latitude ranges from -90° to 90°.
         **lat2: float**
             End latitude [degree N].
 This parameter sets the upper bound of the meridional cut.
 Note latitude ranges from -90° to 90°.
         **lon1: float**
             Start longitude [degree E].
 This parameter sets the lower bound of the zonal cut.
-Note latitude ranges from -180° to 180°.
+Note longitude ranges from -180° to 180°.
         **lon2: float**
             End longitude [degree E].
 This parameter sets the upper bound of the zonal cut.
 Note latitude ranges from -180° to 180°.
         **depth1: float**